-Across the state and the nation, millions of people will don red attire on Friday, Feb.
-7 – National Wear Red Day.
+Across the state and the nation, millions of people will don red attire Friday, Feb.
+1 – National Wear Red Day.
 Women and men throughout the country will be wearing red sweaters, red dresses, red ties or red dress pins to show their support of the American Heart Association’s mission to saves lives from the nation’s No. 1 killer.

 The American Heart Association hosts several Go Red for Women luncheons in February.
 Launched in 2004, the Go Red for Women movement raises awareness about heart disease in women.
 In the United States, a woman dies from heart disease every 80 seconds making it the leading cause of death.
 Through Go Red for Women, the AHA is educating women that up to 80 percent of heart disease is preventable through healthy lifestyle changes that include:

 - Increase physical activity

 The Go Red for Women luncheons in Indiana are: